Kyle Richards: 1974–2009: Career beginnings and success with horror films

+2010–2022: Real Housewives and Halloween films

 Since 2010, she has appeared as a main cast member on Bravo's reality television show The Real Housewives of Beverly Hills.
-In 2012, she graced the magazine cover of The Hollywood Reporter along with other Real Housewives franchise's cast members Vicki Gunvalson, Ramona Singer, Caroline Manzo and NeNe Leakes.
+Richards continued acting, and played Tricia in Lifetime's television film Deadly Sibling Rivalry (2011) and Housewife Heather in the comedy film The Hungover Games (2014).
+In 2012, she was featured on the magazine cover of The Hollywood Reporter along with other Real Housewives franchise's cast members Vicki Gunvalson, Ramona Singer, Caroline Manzo and NeNe Leakes.
 She was nominated for "Reality Star of 2019" award at the 2019 People's Choice Awards.
 In 2013, she portrayed modeling agent Casey McGraw in three episodes of NBC's soap opera Days of Our Lives.
 In 2017, Richards appeared as a contestant on The New Celebrity Apprentice and earned $25,000 for her charity of choice, Children's Hospital Los Angeles.
 She was the 5th contestant fired, finishing in 12th place.

 Richards co-executive produced Paramount Network's comedy television series American Woman (2018), which was inspired by her childhood in the 1970s.
 On August 30, 2019, it was confirmed that Richards would reprise the role of Lindsey Wallace, the role she originated in the original 1978 film, in Halloween Kills.
 Following a year delay due to the COVID-19 pandemic, Halloween Kills had its world premiere at the 78th Venice International Film Festival on September 8, 2021, and was theatrically released in the United States on October 15, 2021, by Universal Pictures.
 The film made $4.85 million from Thursday night previews, the biggest for both an R-rated title and a horror film amid the pandemic.
-The film has grossed a total of $131 million at the worldwide box office and stands as one of the year’s highest grossing horror movies behind A Quiet Place Part II.
+The film has grossed a total of $131 million at the worldwide box office and stands as one of the year's highest grossing horror movies behind A Quiet Place Part II.
 Her performance in the film attracted positive reactions from fans.

-Richards starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on November 16, 2021 on streaming service Peacock.
-In August 2021, Richards started filming Christmas film The Real Housewives of the North Pole in Utah, set to air on Peacock in December.
+Richards starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on November 16, 2021, on Peacock.
+In August 2021, Richards started filming a christmas film, The Real Housewives of the North Pole alongside her youngest daughter Portia in Utah for their first parent-child project together, which aired on Peacock on December 9, 2021.
 The film follows two "Christmas Queens" Trish, played by Richards and Diana, portrayed by Betsy Brandt, who take part in decorating contest every year, but the two get into an argument just days before Christmas.
 On October 25, 2021, Entertainment Weekly released first photos of the film.

-On December 7, 2021, People magazine announced that Richards is returning for the upcoming sequel Halloween Ends to reprise her role as Lindsey Wallace.
-In 2022, she is nominated for the second time in the category "The Reality TV Star of 2022" at the People’s Choice Awards.
+On December 7, 2021, People magazine announced that Richards was returning for the upcoming sequel Halloween Ends to reprise her role as Lindsey Wallace.
+In 2022, she was nominated for the second time in the category "The Reality TV Star of 2022" at the People's Choice Awards.